QiGuan1920/scDTP2026/README.md

 # scDTP

-**scDTP** is a novel model for predicting single-cell drug perturbation responses.
+**scDTP** is a novel model for single-cell drug perturbation prediction.

 Detailed documentation and implementation will be uploaded soon.